General Records Authorities covering common business activities

 - Research & Development (GRA 37)

-- Transfer of custody and ownership of Personal Security Files (PSFs)
+- Personal Security Files – custody and ownership (PSFs)

 Accredited Training (GRA 33)